The 10 Best Beginner Projects for New Programmers

 There are so many things to wrap your mind around when you’re just starting out programming.
 If you’re not mastering PHP, you’re learning Python.
 If it’s not a programming language, it’s a new web framework.

 You’ve got to start somewhere.
-Yet when there’s so much to learn, where should you begin?
-While you’ll hear programmers stress the need to find creative projects, you’ll need something small to build your confidence.
+When there’s so much to learn, where should you begin?
+The best way to sharpen your programming skills is by applying your knowledge to build coding projects.

-If you’re comfortable with the basics, you can then venture out and create projects.
-While programming allows for a seemingly endless array of projects, the best projects end up being crash courses in coding themselves.
-That means they push the boundaries of what you already know, allowing you to consider a language, or a bit of code, in a new light.
+If you’re comfortable with the basics, you can venture out and create projects.
+The best projects end up being crash courses in coding themselves.
+They push the boundaries of what you already know and give you a practical exercise in whichever language you choose.

-The following projects are simple by design, even if they’re not exactly easy.
-While you aren’t going to end up with a beautiful UI or completed web app, you will walk away from the project with two things: a portfolio piece you can show to prove your ability, and a better understanding of just how wide-ranging programming can be!
+These projects are simple, even if they’re not easy to make at first.
+You will walk away from with two things: a portfolio piece you can use to prove your ability and a better understanding of how powerful programming can be.

 1. Make Your Own Chess Game

-You’ll start by mapping out both your board and your pieces.
+You’ll start by mapping out your board and your pieces.
 Then, you’ll go on to giving specific movements for your pieces.
-From brainstorm to final product, you’ll be forced to think of chess as less of a physical game and more of data-driven mental gymnastic!
-Click on the video above to begin learning how to maneuver your way through creating your very own chess program (and how to modify it to create your own version of chess).
+You’ll be forced to think of chess as a programmer, trying to turn concepts into algorithms a computer can understand.
+Check out the video to begin learning how to create your very own chess program in Java (and how to modify it to create your version).

-While the video above isn’t exactly a step by step tutorial to create the program, it is an absolutely necessary insight into how programmers think and code in order to create a final product.
+It isn’t exactly a step by step tutorial to create the program, but it has great insight into how programmers think to build a complex project.

 3. Build Your Own Calculator